• Skip to primary navigation

 Breastfeed early

-• Lay your baby against you skin-to-skin as soon as you can, to make the most of his inborn instinct to breastfeed.
+- Lay your baby against you skin-to-skin as soon as you can, to make the most of their inborn instinct to breastfeed.
 Ideally do this within the first hour after birth before any interruptions such as washing and weighing.

 Breastfeed often